gurdeep7/mybodyshop/ReadMe.md

 # BodyShop.com

->Bodyshop is online ecommerce company which deals with Personal care Products
+>Bodyshop is online ecommerce company which deals with Personal care Products.

 ## Hosted Platform